 During winter operations, Mainroad experiences a high frequency of questions from the public and media by phone and email.
 This document aims to answer most frequently asked questions and provide other helpful resources.

-What is the road/highway service area that Mainroad Lower Mainland Contracting is responsible for maintaining?
+What is the road/highway service area that Mainroad Lower Mainland is responsible for maintaining?

-A. Mainroad is responsible for the maintenance of British Columbia’s Lower Mainland provincial highways and roads including:
+Mainroad is responsible for the plowing and maintenance of British Columbia’s Lower Mainland provincial highways including:

-- Highway 99: Oak Street Bridge to the US Border;
+- Highway 99: between Oak Street Bridge and the US Border;

 - Main Arterial Routes at UBC;